statamic/v2-docs/content/pages/4.fieldtypes/index.md

     description: |
       When set to `false`, this field will not be displayed in the preview text for a collapsed [Replicator][replicator] set.
       [replicator]: /fieldtypes/replicator
+  -
+    name: placeholder
+    type: string
+    description: The placeholder text to be shown in the field for fieldtypes that support it. (eg. text and textarea)

 ---
 ## Default Settings {#default-settings}